jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 ### Recommendation

 The guidelines above need to be considered specifically for each protocol and system design.

-TBD implementation and deployment guidance

-Note the different between fixed and cellular networks.
+Further work in detailing this guidance would also be useful.

+It is likely that there is increased attention to resiliency in the future, given for instance the increased importance of the tasks supported by networks or the potentially increasing frequency of natural disasters as a result of global warming.

 ## Transport {#transport}